Check out our Top Rewards Cards to boost your points earning and travel more!

 - Register your info and load with a minimum of 100 RMB / maximum of 2,000 RMB (credit card or debit card accepted).

-- Warning: confirmed by multiple reports that 2,000 RMB is a cumulative hard cap for the card for the 90-day duration.
-Once spent, you cannot load more and cannot as yet get a new card.
+- Warning: there is a 5,000 RMB cumulative hard cap for the card for the 90-day duration.
+Once spent, you cannot load more (though there are conflicting reports) and cannot as yet get a new card.
 Maybe you can get one after 90 days.
-My reading of the terms (see below) is correct, unfortunately.

 - You’ll see a trial transaction of 1 RMB followed by the main load.